 Creative Scotland's £7m funding cut restored as Scottish Government u-turns in wake of campaigns

+Creative £7m funding cut restored as Scottish Government u-turns in wake of campaigns

 The Scottish Government has u-turned on a 10 per cent funding cut for its national arts agency in the face of fears over thousands of job cuts and a nationwide campaign which won the backing of more than 15,000 supporters within days.